Affiliate Programs vs. Affiliate Networks: What is the Difference?

 - When working with a network, affiliates don’t have direct contact with advertisers

-- Various pricing and payout models available
+- Various pricing and payout models are available

 - Conversion limits to protect advertisers and help affiliates